Update on the 2020 Summer Research Laboratory (SRL):

 - Can I bring a guest?

 Yes.
-If staying in a room at Presby Hall, you will be asked to pay for the additional occupant.
-Guests may also access the library after registering with SRL and paying the registration fee.
+If staying in the SRL housing on campus, you will be asked to pay for the additional occupant.
+Guests may also access the library after registering with the SRL and paying the registration fee.

 - What kind of funding is available?

-All SRL applicants (domestic and foreign) are eligible for grants.
-Housing grants are available for graduate students (up to 10 days) and other scholars (up to 5 days).
-The grants are intended for a shared three-four bedroom suite.
-If individuals desire a single suite, they are responsible for the additional fees.
-A limited number of travel grants are available to qualified graduate students (domestic and foreign) on a competitive basis.
+This year, SRL applicants who are U.S. citizens are eligible for Title VIII grants.
+Housing grants are available for up to 12 days.
+The grants are intended for shared rooms.
+If individuals desire a single room, they are responsible for the additional fees.
+Travel grants are available for up to $500, depending on distance and type of travel.
 Preference will be given to those at the advanced level.
 All eligibility criteria specified on the grants page applies.
-Grants are for up to $300, depending on distance and type of travel.
 The Fisher Fellow and Open Society Foundation’s Civil Society Scholar Awards are also available for participants.
 Please see their specific details to apply and determine eligibility.